bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 # Chapter 6: The User Management System Part 1

 User Management System is a core part of any CMS.
-We will create this component using the popular [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).
+We will create this feature using the popular [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).

 ## Pre-setup